-Types of communication Given the importance of communication, a powerful tool to fight collusion would be to prohibit communication among firms whenever such prohibition entails no efficiency losses, or rather, whenever the potential gains of deterring collusion exceed the potential efficiency losses of banning communication.
+Given the importance of communication, a powerful tool to fight collusion would be to prohibit communication among firms whenever such prohibition entails no efficiency losses, or rather, whenever the potential gains of deterring collusion exceed the potential efficiency losses of banning communication.
 For this reason, it is important to distinguish two types of communication.
 First, firms might communicate about their future intended conduct, e.g., planned production, prices, new product releases, capacity decisions, etc. This information is "soft" as it conveys intentions only, and cannot be verified by rival firms.
 Second, firms might communicate about current and past conduct, e.g. current and past sales, prices, product features, input prices, information about customers, etc. This information is "hard" as it can be verified, e.g. through invoices, customers' declarations, etc.

 Communication about future conduct is important for sustaining collusion.
 On theory grounds, it is not straightforward to demonstrate that communication about future intentions helps sustaining collusion, as such communication has no commitment value.
-Still, it can be a powerful tool for collusive purposes since it might facilitate coordination on a specific outcome, as explained below.